 CO1.
-Understand digital videos, how digital videos are acquired, stored, different video file formats and spatio-temporal imagery.
-CO2.
-Perform techniques for motion analysis such as motion detection, Apply estimation and compensation.
-CO3.
-Apply video processing techniques such as enhancement, Apply segmentation for dynamic imagery in order to perform higher level analysis.
-CO4.
-Learn fundamentals of video compression techniques and their Apply applications CO5.
-Identify as well as apply these techniques to solve real-world video Analyse applications and propose solutions for the same. -
+Demonstrate the difference between analog and digital video, usage of digital videos, how digital videos are acquired, stored, different video file formats and spatio-temporal imagery.
+Understand CO2.
+Perform techniques for motion analysis such as motion detection, estimation and compensation.
+Apply CO3.
+Apply video processing techniques such as enhancement, segmentation for dynamic imagery in order to perform higher level analysis.
+Apply CO4.
+Learn fundamentals of video compression techniques and their applications Apply CO5.
+Identify as well as apply these techniques to solve real-world video applications and propose solutions for the same.
+Analyse